-• School/Parent/Student Compacts - presented to parents before or during fall conferences.
+• School/Parent/Student Compacts - presented to parents and shared on the school website before or during fall conferences.
 Compacts detail how teachers, parents, and students work together to maximize academic achievement and can guide discussion during conference time.
 The compact is reviewed and updated at the annual site Title I meeting.